Terms & Conditions

 Wensum Mediation: A trading name of Mediate Property Ltd, Wensum Mediation is an ADR Entity providing mediation/alternative dispute resolution (ADR) services.
 The parties agree to the following terms and conditions for these services.

 1. Appointment: The Parties appoint Wensum Mediation to arrange mediation as described below.
-The mediation ("the Mediation") will be conducted by telephone, email, and/or video conferencing for up to 1 hour, following the Mediation Procedure outlined in the Guidance Documents.
+The mediation ("the Mediation") will be conducted by video conferencing or in-person, following the Mediation Procedure outlined in the 'agreement to mediate'.

 2. Complaint Form: Upon receiving a completed Complaint Form from the Consumer, Wensum Mediation will decide if the Dispute qualifies for mediation under the Mediation Procedure.
-This decision is final.
+This decision may then be referred to The Society of Mediators if the complainant remains dissatisfied.

 3. Mediator Allocation: If the Dispute qualifies, Wensum Mediation will assign a Mediator from its panel to follow the Mediation Procedure and mediate the Dispute.